ElGuapoMunchie/cs452-p1/ChangeList.md

 # Changelist

+>10/18/2024
+Good news first- `main.c` is running!

+The "not so good" news:
+- Running `main` has an intermittint locking error: `deq-lock` will engage and not give it up when `shutdown` gets flagged.

 >10/17/2024
 I managed to pass all the tests.
 There's still a memory issue that's going on...
 I think it's being caused by setting the elements to NULL when I free them?
 Either